anonymous-2026-ai/CitationIntentClassification/README.md

 2) ACL-ARC, SciCite datasets: https://github.com/allenai/scicite.

-However, after downloading the files, you have to convert them from .jsonl format to .json format.
+However, after downloading the files, you have to convert them from .jsonl format to .json format to use them with our system.

-Or you can run our code directly with our processed datasets.
+If you do not want to make any additional preprocessing steps, you can run our code directly with our processed datasets.

 # Training